All immigrant visa applicants must complete and file DS-260 online.

 When Processing Begins

-After Forms DS-260, DS-261, and all supporting documents have been filed, your immigration application is ready to be processed.
+After Form DS-260 and all supporting documents have been submitted online, your immigration application is ready to be processed.

 Scheduling Immigration Interview

-Under U.S. immigration law, every foreign national who applies for immigration must undergo a medical examination to decide if they pose a risk to the public health of the United States.
+Under U.S. immigration law, every foreign national who applies for immigration must undergo a medical examination.

-In your NVC interview letter, you will be instructed to undergo an immigration exam and complete Form I-693 (Report of Medical Examination and Vaccination).
+In your NVC interview letter, you will be instructed to undergo an immigration exam.

 Schedule this exam quickly, because the exam and all associated laboratory tests must be completed before your immigration interview date.